Deformations of unitary Howe dual pairs: Example: dihedral groups

 The other formula is obtained similarly by using the complex conjugated versions of Lemma \ref{l:dihprelim}(e) and (f). \end{proof}

 \begin{Remar} Note that when $c=0$, we have $\sigma{(n)} = 0$, for all $n\in\bZ$ and we obtain the classical relations $[Z_0,z^n] = -nz^n$ and $[Z_0,\oz^n] = n\oz^n$. \end{Remar}

-\begin{Propo} Let $\chi$ be a one-dimensional representation of $G$ and $c$ be a real parameter close enough to $c=0$ so that $\pi:H_c(G,E)\to \End(M_c(\chi))$ is irreducible and unitarisable.
+\begin{Propo} Let $\chi$ be a one-dimensional representation of $G$ and $c$ real-valued and close enough to $c=0$ such that $\pi:H_c(G,E)\to \End(M_c(\chi))$ is irreducible and unitarisable.
 For each $n\geq 0$, the eigenvalues of $Z_0$ on the space of Dunkl-harmonics of homogeneous degree $n$ are

 \end{Propo}